Bischoff/terraform-provider-feilong/docs/README.md

 The `feilong_guest` resource sections allow to create s/390 guest VMs (`userid`s in z/VM parlance).
 They are described more in details in [Guests](guests.md) chapter.

-The `output` section allow displaying computed values at the end of the terraform deployment.
+The `output` sections allow to display computed values at the end of the terraform deployment.
 These are values that were unknown at the start of the deployment.

 Terraform also has the notion of "data sources".
 They are currently not used in the Terraform provider for Feilong.